 - Go to the GS1 global website's Check Digit Calculator, where you can use the calculator or follow the instructions to manually calculate the Check Digit.

-- Login to MyGS1 and use ProductVault - an online service from GS1 New Zealand that guides you through the allocation of product identifiers (Global Trade Item Numbers, GTINs) to your products and product heirarchies (inners, cases, pallets).
+- Login to MyGS1 and use ProductVault - an online service from GS1 New Zealand that guides you through the allocation of product identifiers (Global Trade Item Numbers, GTINs) to your products and product hierarchies (inners, cases, pallets).
 ProductVault will automatically calculate the Check Digit for you.
-Watch our video tutorial.

 - If you wish to calculate Check Digits for multiple GTINs please contact GS1 by emailing email@example.com.